adamoppenheimer/paramsdict/README.rst

 2. Values can be constrained.
 This guarantees users enter valid parameters.
 3. All keys have linked descriptions.
 This means users can check parameter definitions without having to refer to the documentation.

+The package also generates clear errors messages so if an input is an invalid, the user knows why it didn't work.

 ``ParamsDict`` is used in `BipartitePandas <https://github.com/tlamadon/bipartitepandas/>`_ and `PyTwoWay <https://github.com/tlamadon/pytwoway/>`_.
 The original code was written for those projects, under the supervision of Professor Thibaut Lamadon at the University of Chicago.
 The package was inspired by `this <https://stackoverflow.com/a/14816620/17333120/>`_ post on Stack Overflow.

 Installation